rayouaz/crypto-safe-self-custody/README.md

 I explain the idea in the file 'safe-custody.md'.
 Here is a quick made implementation in solidity.
 It is still in progress so **do not use as it is**.

-To run the test suite, install truffle through npm, install ganache from their website then run 'truffle test' at root.
+To run the test suite, install truffle through npm, install ganache from their website, launch it then run 'truffle test' at root.

 # TL;DR